agilliott/heygo/README.md

 ### `npm run cypress`

 Launches the cypress test runner.
-For these tests to work, the site must be running on development mode first.
+For these tests to work, the site must be running in the development mode first using `npm start` in a separate terminal.

 ### `npm run build`